 By the AIUSA Cogroup Writers

-In Sri Lanka, there are an estimated 100,000 enforced disappearances in connection with internal armed conflicts in recent decades.
-The disappeared come from all of Sri Lanka’s major communities — Sinhalese, Tamil and Muslim.
-Tamil mothers of the disappeared have been continuously protesting in the north since 2017 for the government to account for their loved ones.
-One emblematic case is the disappeared journalist/cartoonist Prageeth Eknaligoda (pictured above).
+In Sri Lanka, Amnesty International has estimated that there are 60,000–100,000 enforced disappearances in connection with internal armed conflicts over the past 40 years.
+In the vast majority of these cases, there has been no accountability.
+Families of the disappeared in the north of the country have been continuously protesting for the last six years, demanding truth and justice for their loved ones.
+One emblematic case is the disappeared journalist/cartoonist Prageeth Eknaligoda.
 He went missing after leaving work on January 24, 2010.
 Two days earlier, he had published an article critical of then President Mahinda Rajapaksa.
 Despite years of police investigations, the Sri Lankan government has not accounted for his fate.
 Please call on the government to conduct an effective investigation and bring to justice those responsible for his disappearance.

-The AIUSA Cogroup Writers include the following Amnesty International USA country specialists: Jim McDonald, Mooya Nyaundi and Claire Sadar.
+The AIUSA Cogroup Writers include the following Amnesty International USA country specialists: Ken Mayers, Jim McDonald, Terrie Rodello and Selene Bonczok Sotelo.